Accessing data from the Human Cell Atlas (HCA)

 arrange(-n)

-Use dplyr-isms to group by tissue and cell_type and get a tally of the highest number of cell types per tissue combination.
+count() can group by multiple factors by simply adding another grouping column as an additional argument.
+Get a tally of the highest number of cell types per tissue combination.
 What tissue has the most numerous type of cells?

 R